danon/rafiki-acceptance-tests/ReadMe.md

     - Subcontractor adds a worklog selecting the hourly rate.
     - Worklog end amount is the product of the worklog hours and the rate.

-  User stories:
-    - In order to know the amount of reported hours, as lead contractor I need to sum up the total hours of the worklogs in the billing period.
-    - In order to tell the amount of remaining work, as a subcontractor, I need to sum up the total hours of the worklogs in the billing period.

 ### Invoicing

 - Invoice is generated with subcontractor worklogs.